technofocus-pte/m365cpltdeplextdepth/README.md

 ## Innovate with Microsoft 365 Copilot and build your own agents

-Welcome to the **Copilot for M365 - Deploy and Extend - Depth Workshop** designed to empower you with the full potential of Copilot for Microsoft 365.
+Welcome to the **Innovate with Microsoft 365 Copilot and build your own agents- Depth Workshop** designed to empower you with the full potential of Copilot for Microsoft 365.

 This workshop covers: